 In its seventh year, the Crafts Council have selected 35 maker businesses covering a broad range of disciplines including nine jewellers, six ceramists, six textile makers, three glass makers, and five furniture makers.

-Chloé will be undertaking extensive R&D in Japan in 2018.
-Watch this space for updates on her travels.
+Chloé is undertaking extensive R&D in Japan in 2018/2019.
+Watch the social media channels for updates on her travels.